Cloudxtreme/DDPS-db2dps/docs/best-practise-volumetric-ddos-mitigation.md

 network, even not protocol version 3.
 And sacrificing monitoring data for the sake of the network is fine with me.

+For an improvement I'd like to filter on source port, destination port and size this way:

+  - if (israndomvalues(@size)) ....